IgrikXD/Easy-SDR/SPDT Antenna switch/SMD/Assembly guide.md

 ![Ready-made device](../../Resources/SPDT%20Antenna%20switch/Enclosure-Ready-made-device.jpg)

 ## Installation recommendations
 If you use SPDT Antenna switch module, you will lose the ability to use software selectable Bias Tee (if this is offered by your SDR receiver).
-Therefore, **if you use an active antenna (for example, [Mini-Whip](https://easyeda.com/IgrikXD/Antenna_Mini_Whip_SMD-74e9e6740b814f6c901a811855125754)) or [Bias Tee powered LNA](https://easyeda.com/IgrikXD/bias-tee-lna-smd-enclosure), you will definitely need to use a separate Power Feed Unit that is connected between the antenna and the converter.**
+Therefore, **if you use an active antenna (for example, [Mini-Whip](https://easyeda.com/IgrikXD/Antenna_Mini_Whip_SMD-74e9e6740b814f6c901a811855125754)) or [Bias Tee powered LNA](https://easyeda.com/IgrikXD/bias-tee-lna-smd-enclosure), you will definitely need to use a separate Power Feed Unit that is connected between the antenna and the antenna switch.**

 ## Power supply recommendations
 When powering the SPDT Antenna switch module, **do not use power banks or other power supplies with impulse converters**.
 These devices create a sufficiently large amount of interference, which can adversely affect reception quality.
 When working from a laptop it is possible to use power from a free USB connector, or use a battery with a voltage of 5 V. In addition, a good solution will be the use of ferrite filters on power cables.